 Whether it’s singing, writing or learning how to sculpture clay, it’s never too late to learn something new!
 Seniors can reap countless rewards by pursuing lifelong learning activities.
-Not only can older adults find a sense of fulfillment by engaging their minds regularly, but learning also supports healthy aging in many ways.
+Older adults can find a sense of fulfillment by engaging their minds regularly.
+Learning also supports healthy aging in many ways.

 Get a jump start below by exploring some of the benefits of lifelong learning!